ewilk0/sklearn_special_ensembles/README.md

 ```

 ## Upcoming :soon:
 Don't hesitate to reach out if you find any bugs in this package or want to contribute!
-In the meantime, I'll just be including more of my own ensembles as they become useful and some other Kaggler's ensembles as their details are made public.
+In the meantime, I will be working on (1) making these classes fully compatible with `sklearn` (so they can be used in, say, a `VotingRegressor`) and (2) creating a pipeline framework to promote intra-compatibility within the library.
+I'll also include some other ensembles as I create them or as other Kaggler's make the details of theirs publicly available.